 In its commitment to recognize outstanding students whose academic credentials confirm their potential for success, Mississippi State University offers scholarships to students with outstanding ACT scores and to National Merit and National Achievement semifinalists and finalists.
 For more information on MSU scholarships please contact the Office of Admissions and Scholarships.

-Each year, the Mississippi State University Interior Design Program also recognizes student achievement through scholarships and annual awards.
+Each year, the Mississippi State University Department of Interior Design also recognizes student achievement through scholarships and annual awards.
 These monetary awards are made possible by friends and alumni of the program and are awarded on the basis of financial need, academic standing, and overall excellence.

 Tuition and Fees